HPC

 What is a Workstation

 Workstations used to be defined as rooms or stations where people operated the huge computers of the past.
-Today, workstations just refer to higher end desktop computers that can handle extremely heavy workloads packed in the classic PC form factor.
+Today, workstations just refer to higher end desktop computers that can handle extremely heavy workloads packed in a personal computer (PC) form factor.

-Workstations have many different applications requiring powerful computing to handle tasks such as creativity applications like photo and video editing, graphic design, 3D design, rendering, and more.
-They can also be used for enterprise-level productivity like crunching large SQL databases or dense Excel files for market analysis.
-And the biggest of them all, developing and building simple Artificial Intelligence and training Deep Learning models for advancements like autonomous driving or image recognition.
+Workstations are designed for applications that require powerful computing, including creativity applications in which there are tasks such as photo and video editing, graphic design, 3D design, rendering, and more.
+They can also be used for enterprise-level productivity, like crunching large SQL databases or dense Excel files for market analysis.
+And widely popular today, developing and building simple artificial intelligence (AI) and training deep learning models for advancements like autonomous driving or image recognition.

-A high-tier workstation can be unassuming, looking like any other desktop PC, but inside houses components leagues ahead of an average computer; 2 CPU processors, 16 sticks totaling 256GB of RAM, and up to 4 professional-grade GPUs crammed into a metal box.
+A high-tier workstation can be unassuming, looking like any other desktop PC, but inside houses components leagues ahead of an average computer.
+We're talking two CPU processors, 16 sticks totaling 256GB of RAM, and up to four professional-grade GPUs crammed into a metal box.
 A workstation can also be built into a rack-mountable chassis for enterprises, bridging the gap between workstation and server.

 In some cases, a workstation can be used as a server, so why consider a server?